jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 - We will be working in an era unlike all previous generations of statisticians -- computers are going to continually get better and better at solving problems
+- The high cost of computation constrains our thinking and our methods now, just like it did for the last two hundred years

 Unparalleled Increase in Computation Leads to Different Solutions
 ======================================================================